-Intracellular lipid storage.
-Lipid levels and the number of vesicular storage compartments were measured in control versus diseased cells, including pharmacological and genetic NPD-A cell models, prior or after 1-24 h treatment with δ -tocopherol or derivative CF3-T. For sphingomyelin staining, cells were fixed with cold 2% paraformaldehyde, permeabilized with 0.1% Triton X-100, blocked with 2% BSA-PBS, and immunostained with 0.5 μg/mL lysenin, followed by rabbit antilysenin serum and 4 μg/mL of a (green) FITC-labeled secondary antibody.
-Also, fixed cells were stained with 50 μg/mL (blue) filipin to label cholesterol, or with 100 ng/mL (red) Nile Red to generically label lipids.
-Samples were visualized by fluorescence microscopy using an Olympus IX81 microscope (Olympus Inc., Center Valley, PA), 40x or 60x UPlanApo oil immersion objectives (Olympus, Inc., Center Valley, PA), and blue, green, and red fluorescence filters (1160A-OMD, 3540B-OMF, 4040B-OMF; Semrock, Inc., Rochester, NY).
-Images were obtained with an ORCA-ER camera (Hamamatsu, Bridgewater, NJ) and SlideBook 4.2 software (Intelligent Imaging Innovations, Denver, CO), and analyzed using Image-Pro 6.3 (Media Cybernetics, Inc., Bethesda, MD).
-To quantify lysosomal sphingomyelin, cholesterol, and generic lipids, the mean fluorescence intensity in the perinuclear region (3 μm around the nucleus) was quantified with subtraction of the mean fluorescence intensity of the cell periphery, which was considered nonlysosomal (likely plasmalemma) background.
-Cells were also imaged by phase-contrast, from which the number of dark-refringent intracellular (storage) compartments was guantified.
+Intracellular Lipid Storage.
+Lipid levels and the number of vesicular storage compartments were measured in control versus diseased cells, including pharmacological and genetic NPD-A cell models, prior or after 1- to 24-hour treatment with δ -tocopherol or derivative CF3-T. For sphingomyelin staining, cells were fixed with cold 2% paraformaldehyde, permeabilized with 0.1% Triton X-100, blocked with 2% bovine serum albumin-PBS, and immunostained with 0.5 μg/ml lysenin, followed by rabbit antilysenin serum and 4 μg/ml (green) FITC-labeled secondary antibody.
+Also, fixed cells were stained with 50 μg/ml (blue) filipin to label cholesterol, or with 100 ng/ml (red) Nile Red to generically label lipids.
+Samples were visualized by fluorescence microscopy using an Olympus IX81 microscope (Olympus, Center Valley, PA); 40× or 60× UPlanApo oil immersion objectives (Olympus); and blue, green, and red fluorescence filters (1160A-OMD, 3540B-OMF, 4040B-OMF; Semrock, Rochester, NY).
+Images were obtained with an ORCA-ER camera (Hamamatsu, Bridgewater, NJ) and SlideBook 4.2 software (Intelligent Imaging Innovations, Denver, CO) and analyzed using Image-Pro 6.3 (Media Cybernetics, Bethesda, MD).
+To quantify lysosomal sphingomyelin, cholesterol, and generic lipids, the mean fluorescence intensity in the perinuclear region (3 μ m around the nucleus) was quantified with subtraction of the mean fluorescence intensity of the cell periphery, which was considered nonlysosomal (likely plasmalemma) background.
+Cells were also imaged by phase contrast, from which the number of dark-refringent intracellular (storage) compartments was quantified.
 These analyses were performed for individual cells to capture the intercellular variability of the population.

-Sphingomyelin levels were also addressed in bulk for the entire cell population, either prior or after 4 h treatment using 5 μg/mL of "naked" recombinant ASM.
-For this, cells were preincubated overnight with 0.2 μg/mL BODIPY-FL-C12-sphingomyelin, which fluoresces green (513 nm) at high concentrations.42 Cells were washed, fixed, and the nuclei stained with Hoechst 33342.
+Sphingomyelin levels were also addressed in bulk for the entire cell population, either prior or after 4-hour treatment using 5 μ g/ml naked recombinant ASM.
+For this, cells were preincubated overnight with 0.2 μ g/ml BODIPY-FL-C12-sphingomyelin, which fluoresces green (513 nm) at high concentrations (Luzio et al., 2007a,b).
+Cells were washed and fixed, and the nuclei stained with Hoechst 33342.
 Sphingomyelin fluorescence was analyzed using an InCell2200 imaging system (GE Healthcare Bio-Sciences, Pittsburgh, PA).

-ASM activity.
-Endogenous ASM activity was measured by incubating cells for 2 h at 37°C with 20 μM HMU-PC, a profluorescence ASM substrate in buffer containing 1% Triton X-100.
-The supernatant was measured in a fluorescence plate reader with excitation and emission wavelengths of 385 nm and 450 nm.
-ASM activity was assessed in a similar manner after 48 h treatment with 40 μ M δ -tocopherol and/or after 4 h treatment with 2.3 μ g/mL recombinant ASM.
+ASM Activity.
+Endogenous ASM activity was measured by incubating cells for 2 hours at 37°C with 20 μ M 6-hexadecanoylamino-4-methylumbelliferyl-phosphorylcholine, a profluorescence ASM substrate in buffer containing 1% Triton X-100.
+The supernatant was measured in a fluorescence plate reader with excitation and emission wavelengths of 385 and 450 nm.
+ASM activity was assessed in a similar manner after 48-hour treatment with 40 μ M δ -tocopherol and/or after 4-hour treatment with 2.3 μ g/ml recombinant ASM.

-Bulk fluid-phase uptake.
-Control versus diseased cells were treated for 48 h at 37°C with 40 μ M δ -tocopherol or 20 μ M CF3-T. Between 0-8 h after removal of these agents, cells were incubated in fresh medium containing 1 mg/mL Texas Red dextran (a fluid-phase marker of endocytosis) for 1 h at 37°C. Cells were then washed, fixed, and the number of fluorescent dextran-filled compartments per cell was analyzed by microscopy with an algorithm that quantifies fluorescent objects of 100-200 nm diameter with intensity above a background threshold level (Serrano et al., 2016).
+Bulk Fluid-Phase Uptake.
+Control versus diseased cells were treated for 48 hours at 37°C with 40 μM δ -tocopherol or 20 μM CF3-T. Between 0 and 8 hours after removal of these agents, cells were incubated in fresh medium containing 1 mg/ml Texas Red dextran (a fluid-phase marker of endocytosis) for 1 hour at 37°C. Cells were then washed and fixed, and the number of fluorescent dextran-filled compartments per cell was analyzed by microscopy with an algorithm that quantifies fluorescent objects of 100- to 200-nm diameter with intensity above a background threshold level (Serrano et al., 2016).